Oxen-AI/oxen-ai.github.io/src/domains/repositories.md

 This magic `.oxen` directory is what will hold all the snapshots of your data.
 Think of it as a local database that lets you roll back your data to any point in time.

+# Content Addressable File System

+How are the different versions stored on disk?
 Let's add and commit some files to the repository and see what happens.

 ```bash
 $ echo "Hello" > hello.txt